 Employment law questions are part of the workday, pretty much every day, when you work in HR.
 It seems that every employee's situation is an exception so you struggle to treat employees fairly and with a consistent approach.
 You want to make wise decisions for the business but you want to look out for the interests of employees as well.

 You know that you are setting precedents for other employees every time that you make a decision so you must take that into consideration, too.
 All of this thinking and decision making is in addition to knowing and understanding existing case law and court decisions.
 It also recognizes the friction that can exist between the interests of the employees and the interests of the organization.

-Resources for Staying Up-to-date in HR
+Resources for Staying Up-to-Date in HR

 - If you have employees in several states, subscribing to their premium site may also be an option.
 An annual subscription is pricey, but you can use their free trial period to assess whether their content will meet your needs.
-(I am not a subscriber, so I have not evaluated their paid content, just their free content.)

 To emphasize the most important source of information, one more time: find a professional, knowledgeable attorney and make him or her a part of your HR team.
 Provide the time necessary for the attorney to understand your approach to employees and your company culture.
 You'll be happy that you did.